-UCSF Police will collaborate with UCSF Medical Center to identify Medical Center Departments collocated in campus or leased properties as well as Campus Departments co-located within UCSF Hospitals to assure Campus Emergency Action Plans are completed.
+- (a) UCSF Police monitors Emergency Action Plan compliance. - (b) UCSF Police will collaborate with UCSF Medical Center to identify Medical Center Departments collocated in campus or

-UCSF Police shall maintain a folder within the UCSF Police network drive which can be shared by Campus and Medical Center to file copies of Emergency Action Plans.

-UCSF Police along with the Office of Environmental Health & Safety is responsible for providing all-hazard emergency preparedness technical assistance to departments in the development of emergency plans, providing hazardous reduction guidelines, monitoring compliance for implementation, assisting site coordinators in planning and conducting evacuation exercises, and providing and/or organizing relevant training.
+- leased properties as well as Campus Departments colocated within UCSF Hospitals to assure Campus Emergency Action Plans are completed. - (c) UCSF Police shall maintain a Database of Campus Emergency Action Plans using UCOP platform: UC Ready.
+UCSF MyAccess UC Ready is available via single-server sign-on for those authorized to use it. - (d) UCSF Police along with the Office of Environmental Health & Safety is responsible for providing all-hazard emergency preparedness technical assistance to departments in the development of emergency plans, providing hazard reduction guidelines, monitoring compliance for implementation, assisting departments in planning and conducting evacuation exercises, and providing and/or organizing relevant training.

-(b) Office of Environmental Health & Safety
+ii Office of Environmental Health & Safety

-The Office of Environmental Health & Safety may assess staff knowledge of the worksite Emergency Action Plan, inspect emergency preparedness equipment & supplies, safety equipment or elements described in the Emergency Action Plan during worksite safety assessments.

-Office of Environmental Health & Safety along with the UCSF Police is responsible for providing technical assistance to departments in the development of emergency plans, providing hazardous reduction guidelines, monitoring compliance for implementation, assisting site coordinators in planning and conducting evacuation exercises, and providing and/or organizing relevant training.
-Office of Environmental Health & Safety assistance may include a higher level of hazard materials specific guidance, training, and exercise assistant than available from UCSF Police.
+- (a) The Office of Environment, Health & Safety may assess staff knowledge of the worksite Emergency Action Plan, inspect emergency preparedness equipment & supplies, safety equipment or elements described in the Emergency Action Plan during worksite safety assessments. - (b) Office of Environment, Health & Safety along with the UCSF Police is responsible for providing technical assistance to departments in the development of emergency plans, providing hazardous reduction guidelines, monitoring compliance for implementation, assisting site coordinators in planning and conducting evacuation exercises, and providing and/or organizing relevant training.
+Office of Environment, Health & Safety assistance may include a higher level of hazardous materials specific guidance or training than is available from UCSF Police.

-(c) Campus Fire Marshal
+iii Campus Fire Marshal

-The Fire Marshal shall schedule, conduct and evaluate fire drills for all occupied UCSF worksites annually.

-The Fire Marshal and UCSF Police are responsible for conducting basic Floor Warden Training for all Medical Center and campus Floor Wardens and Emergency Coordinators (Refer to section F. Training, page 9).
+- (a) The Fire Marshal shall schedule, conduct and evaluate fire drills for all occupied UCSF worksites as required. - (b) The UCSF Police Department is responsible for conducting basic Floor Warden Training for campus Floor Wardens and Emergency Coordinators (Refer to section F. Training, page 9).

-(d) Medical Center
+2) Medical Center

-The UCSF Medical Center administers Emergency Action Plan compliance within medical center departments.

-The UCSF Medical Center will collaborate with UCSF Police to assure campus departments collocated in Medical Center facilities which Defend-in-Place are oriented and included in all Defend-in-Place drills and trainings.

-The UCSF Medical Center will collaborate with UCSF Police to identify Medical Center Departments collocated in campus or leased properties to assure Emergency Action Plans are completed.
+- i The UCSF Medical Center administers Emergency Action Plan compliance within medical center departments. - ii The UCSF Medical Center will collaborate with UCSF Police to assure campus departments collocated in Medical Center facilities which Defend-in-Place are oriented and included in all Defend-in-Place drills and trainings. - iii The UCSF Medical Center will collaborate with UCSF Police to identify Medical Center Departments collocated in campus or leased properties to assure Emergency Action Plans are completed.

-(e) Control Points, Divisions, Departments, Units & labs
+3) Control Points, Divisions, Departments, Units & labs

-(i) Designation of Site Emergency Coordinator:

-Emergency Coordinators from each building are encouraged to designate a (Site Emergency Coordinator and alternates) from amongst the Emergency Action Plan cadre.

-The UCSF Police Emergency Action Plan Coordinator will provide each primary Emergency Coordinator and the Emergency Action Plan approvers a listing of all Emergency Coordinators within a building, requesting they designate a primary and alternate Site Emergency Coordinator to serve at a minimum 12 months.

-If Emergency Coordinators are unable to identify a lead and alternate Site Emergency Coordinator within one month, the UCSF Police EAP Program Coordinator will designate a primary and two alternate Site Emergency Coordinators annually.

-Names and EAA locations for Primary and Alternate Site Emergency Coordinators will be distributed to the Emergency Action Plan Emergency Coordinators within each building.

-Site Emergency Coordinators will be designated by white helmets.

-(ii) Emergency Action Plan Development:

-Departments must ensure that a department Emergency Action Plan is on file with the UCSF Police, and that all members of the department are familiar with the plan.

-Emergency Action Plan templates and emergency preparedness and response planning guidelines are available from the UCSF Police/HSEM website to assist departments in implementing safety precautions in both laboratory and office areas.
+- i Emergency Action Plan Development: Departments must ensure that a department Emergency Action Plan is on file with the UCSF Police, and that all members of the department are familiar with the plan. - (a) Emergency Action Plan templates and emergency preparedness and response planning guidelines are available from the UCSF Police/HSEM website to assist departments in implementing safety precautions in both laboratory and office areas. - Emergency Supplies: Departments should make efforts to purchase and maintain a three to seven day cache of emergency supplies at the worksite as listed and recommended in the UCSF Emergency Action Plan - iii Posting Procedures: Emergency Action Plan "Emergency Response and Evacuation Procedures" and general emergency procedures should be posted prominently within the department for easy reference.

-(iii) Emergency Equipment & Supplies:

-Departments should make efforts to purchase and maintain a three to seven day cache of emergency supplies at the worksite as listed and recommended in the UCSF Emergency Action Plan.

-Departments should purchase and install an evacuation chair for faculty, staff and students who have mobility disabilities as part of a worksite accommodation (see "Evacuation Policy for People with Disabilities Requiring Reasonable Accommodation" and "Evacuation Chairs")

-(iv) Posting Procedures:

-Emergency Action Plan "Emergency Response and Evacuation Procedures" and general emergency procedures should be posted prominently within the department for easy reference.

-(f) Staff, Students, Faculty, Affiliates
+4) Staff, Students, Faculty, Affiliates